soundpress/RulesOfNYC/docs/c07/index.rst

 Uniform system of billing and acquiring security for collection services to premises with incinerators that have been sealed by order of the Environmental Control Board.

 (a) (1) Any premise currently receiving collection service from the Department due to a "sealing" order of the Environmental Control Board that was issued prior to the promulgation of the rules and regulations herein will continue to receive such services provided that: Within 60 days of the promulgation of the rules and regulations herein the owner or authorized agent of the premises shall deposit as security with the Office of the Chief Clerk an amount equal to one third of the total money that was due to the Department for collection services rendered during the preceding twelve months.
-If the Department's charges for rendering the services herein increases, the owner or authorized agent will deposit as additional security an amount that equals the difference between one-third of the Department's revised costs for 12 months collection service and one-third of the figure referred to at § 1-07(a)(1).
+If the Department's charges for rendering the services herein increases, the owner or authorized agent will deposit as additional security an amount that equals the difference between one-third of the Department's revised costs for 12 months collection service and one-third of the figure referred to at 16 RCNY § 1-07(a)(1).
 This amount shall be deposited within 15 days after notice of the deficiency.

    (2) Security furnished by any owner shall be maintained by the Commissioner and returned to the owner, less the cost of any unpaid balance due to the Department, upon written notice from the owner or authorized agent requesting a termination of services.